Wildlife rescue centre requires commercial sewage treatment plant upgrade.

 Secret World is a 24/7, 365 days a year wildlife rescue centre, caring for over 5,500 sick, injured and orphaned animals each year.
-The aim of our rescue and rehabilitation work is to return the animals to the wild whenever possible, and we believe in always giving an animal the best possible care and the best possible outcome.
 Secret World is supported by a team of over 600 dedicated volunteers who assist in all sorts of ways.
 As part of the events at Secret World the charity open their doors to the public for open days and run educational courses throughout the year.

-Secret World had a need to upgrade its private sewage treatment system in order to keep pace with the increased foul flow at its centre.
-The existing system was polluting and the EA were asking for a solution.
+Secret World had a need to upgrade its commercial sewage treatment system in order to keep pace with the increased foul flow at its centre.
+The existing system was polluting and the Environment Agency were asking for a solution.

 The installation went well and within 4 days the new system was commissioned and live.
 The area was to be wild flower and native grass seeded to compliment the opening of the Heritage Lottery Funded newly converted grade ll listed barn which will be used to support the extensive learning programme at Secret World.

-- Liaison with the EA and submission of a new EA bespoke permit.
+Liaison with the Environment Agency and submission of a new bespoke permit.